 Safe activities during recovery

-In general, the following activities must be avoided during recovery:
+The following activities must be avoided during recovery:

-- Jumping (e.g. on and off the sofa)
+- jumping (e.g. on and off the sofa)

-- Leaping about
+- leaping about

-- Rough play (with children or other dogs)
+- rough play (with children or other dogs)

-- Ball play
+- ball play

-- Stairs (going up or down)
+- stairs (going up or down)